Peter Ueberroth: Post-baseball activities

 Ueberroth was a corporate director of The Coca-Cola Company from 1986 until his retirement in 2015.
 Ueberroth is an investor and chairman of the Contrarian Group, Inc., a business management company, and has held this position since 1989.
 He is also co-chairman of Pebble Beach Company.
 He is a director of Hilton Hotels Corp. and previously served as director of Adecco S.A. from 2004 to 2008.
 He has served as Chairman of the Board of Aircastle since 2012 and been on the board since 2006.

 In 1989, Ueberroth considered purchasing Eastern Air Lines, then crippled by a strike and bankruptcy from Texas Air.
 However, a management dispute with Texas Air CEO Frank Lorenzo led to the deal falling through.

 In 1990, Ueberroth bought controlling interest of Hawaiian Airlines with his brother John and business partner J. Thomas Talbot.

 Three years after leaving office, he led the Rebuild Los Angeles project after the 1992 Los Angeles riots.

+During the 1992 United States presidential election, independent candidate Ross Perot "liked him the best" out of a list of potential running mates.
+However, while Ueberroth was interested, the campaign staff felt he was too unknown in politics to be the vice-presidential nominee.

 In 1999, Ueberroth, along with Arnold Palmer and Clint Eastwood, bought the Pebble Beach golf course.

 Ueberroth ran for Governor of California in the 2003 California recall election as an independent, though he was a registered Republican.
 His campaign focused on California's economic and budget crisis, avoiding social issues.
 With polls indicating only a low level of support, he pulled out of the race on September 9, 2003, though his name still appeared on the ballot and received a small but significant number of votes.
 He placed sixth in a field of 135 candidates.

 Ueberroth was chairman of Ambassadors International but was replaced by his son, Joseph Ueberroth in April 2006.
 Ueberroth resigned from the board in November 2008.

 Ueberroth was also the chairman of the United States Olympic Committee Board of Directors from 2004 to 2008.

 Ueberroth was inducted into the USA Water Polo Hall of Fame in 2010.

 Ueberroth is a Life Trustee of the University of Southern California.

 Ueberroth and his wife, Ginny, were two of the founders of Sage Hill School.
 He additionally served briefly on the school's Athletic Advisory Council.

 Ueberroth is a board member for the Lott IMPACT Trophy, named after Pro Football Hall of Famer Ronnie Lott, and is awarded annually to college football's Defensive IMPACT Player of the Year.